 - This super feminine gray and pink dirndl is lovely

-- This black and teal dirndl is so different from the rest, I love it
+- This black and navy dirndl is so different from the rest, I love it

 - And don’t forget to pick up a blouse!